hilleer/vscode-tcmerge/README.md

 # vscode-tcmerge

-_Note:_ This extension is in its early phase.
-If you find bugs, have feature requests or good ideas, please create [an issue](https://github.com/hilleer/vscode-tcmerge/issues).
+If you find bugs, have feature requests, have good ideas or just anything else please create [an issue](https://github.com/hilleer/vscode-tcmerge/issues).

-This extension is highly inspired by the CLI package [debitoor/tcmerge](https://github.com/debitoor/tcmerge).

 ## Commands